jballant/gulp-watchify/README.md

 Gulp plugin that uses [watchify](https://github.com/substack/watchify) to efficiently re-bundle changed CommonJS dependencies.

-Creates a transform stream that takes entry files (from something like gulp.src) and passes through a bundled file (vynil.File instances).
+Creates a transform stream that takes entry files (from something like gulp.src) and passes through a bundled file ([vinyl](https://github.com/wearefractal/vinyl).File instances).

 Additionally, can be used to persist the process, watch dependencies and automatically rebundle them, emitting another file stream with the 'rebundle' event.
 If ```options.watch``` is false, gulp-watchify just uses [browserify](https://github.com/substack/node-browserify) instead.